ZhiCheng-Lucas/AutoSubTranslation/README.md

 2. Double-click `generate_subtitles.bat` to run the script
 3. When prompted, you can:
    - Press Enter for automatic language detection
-   - Enter a specific language code (e.g., 'ja' for Japanese, 'ko' for Korean)
+   - Enter a specific language code (e.g., 'ja' for Japanese, 'ko' for Korean) (See below for a detailed list)
 4. The script will process all supported media files in the directory and generate corresponding SRT files

 ### Supported Language Codes